Single-sided Flex PCB

 Stack-up of Single Sided Flexible Circuit with Dual Access

-A single-sided with dual access flex PCB is a special type of single-sided flexible circuit that allows access to the same copper layer from both sides of the PCB.
-Unlike a standard single-sided flex PCB, which has copper exposed only on one side, a dual-access design creates openings in the coverlay or polyimide substrate, enabling component connections or soldering from both sides.
+A single-sided with dual-access flex PCB is a special type of single-sided flex PCB that allows access to the same copper layer from both sides of the PCB.
+Unlike a standard one-layer flex PCB, which has copper exposed only on one side, a dual-access design creates openings in the coverlay or polyimide substrate, enabling component connections or soldering from both sides.

 Key Features